NJIT-WIS/project-management-github-activity/README.md

 2. I don't understand the process behind merging pull requests.
 3. I don't understand the Terminal shortcuts on Mac.
 ### Things you want to know next
-1. How to connect viewjs to elastic search
+1. I want to learn more about project management and how to be a good project manager.